reichherzerp/PropPy/joss/paper.md

 # Acknowledgements

 I want to thank the audience in my [conference contribution](https://indico.cern.ch/event/1037017/contributions/4514419/) on the software and users, who helped with valuable feedback.
-A special thanks to J. Becker Tjus, L. Schlegel, F. Schüssler, and E.G. Zweibel for valuable discussions.
+A special thanks to L. Schlegel, F. Schüssler, and E.G. Zweibel for valuable discussions.

 # References